DrishtiShrrrma/huggingface-audio-course/unit3/README.md

 Transformer architecture outputs a sequence of hidden state vectors (output embeddings), which need to be converted to text or audio output!

+### Text Output

+1. Add LM head (usually a single linear layer) followed by a softmax on top of the transformer’s output ---> predicts probabilities over the text tokens in the vocabulary.
 ### Spectrogram Output

 1. Generate spectrogram and use vocoder to convert spectrogram ---> audio